woojiahao/git-guide/07-advanced-git/07-01-git-log/README.md

 Now we can see that our frontend landing page feature (`frontend/landing` branch) has already been merged down to the `master` branch of our local repository.
 Using `git fetch` (to fetch any changes from GitHub), we can see that teammate B has also made more commits on his feature branch and the local `backend/start-server` branch is behind.

-For a better explaination of how to read the git log, you can refer to these stackoverflow answers:
+For a better explaination of how to read the graph from `--graph` flag, you can refer to these stackoverflow answers:

 - [Need help interpreting git log --graph command](https://stackoverflow.com/questions/39772204/need-help-interpreting-git-log-graph-command)
 - [How to read git log graph](https://stackoverflow.com/questions/5382255/how-to-read-git-log-graph)